kedacore/keda-docs/content/docs/2.12/scalers/external-push.md

 **Parameter list:**

 - `scalerAddress` - Address of the external push scaler implementing `ExternalScaler.StreamIsActive` in externalscaler.proto.
 Format must be `host:port`.
-- `caCert` - Location of a Certificate Authority (CA) certificate to use for the GRPC connection to authenticate with.
-(Optional)
-- `tlsClientCert` - Location of a client certificate to use for the GRPC connection to authenticate with.
-(Optional)
+- `tlsCertFile` - Location of a certificate to use for the GRPC connection to authenticate with.
-- `tlsClientKey` - Location of a client private key to use for the GRPC connection to authenticate with.
 (Optional)
 - `unsafeSsl` - Skip certificate validation when connecting over HTTPS.
 (Values: `true`, `false`, Default: `false`, Optional)

 The entire metadata object is passed to the external scaler in `ScaledObjectRef.scalerMetadata`.